 The Royal Courts of Justice Advice Bureau can provide free ongoing legal advice if you are involved in any civil case in the County Court, High Court, or Court of Appeal across England and Wales.
 They can also provide help if you have permission to appeal to the High Court.

-They will assess your advice needs and either make an appointment for you for the following week or give you details of who else can help you.
+To apply for an advice appointment, download the civil assessment form from their homepage, complete it, and email to email@example.com.
+They will assess your advice needs and either send you a link to book an appointment or give you details of who else can help you.

 Law Centres offer free face-to-face legal advice to local residents, and some run a telephone advice line.
 Find out if there is a law centre near you.

-LawWorks supports a network of over 280 free legal advice clinics that provide initial advice to individuals on various areas of law, including social welfare issues, employment, housing, and consumer disputes.
-During the coronavirus crisis, all clinics have closed face-to-face appointments.
-Use their search to see if there is a clinic near you offering advice on the area of law you need help with by phone, email or digitally.
+LawWorks supports a network of over 200 free legal advice clinics that provide initial advice to individuals on various areas of law, including social welfare issues, employment, housing, and consumer disputes.
+Use their search to see if there is a clinic near you offering advice on the area of law you need help with by phone, email, digitally or in person.
 In order to use the time efficiently, please see What to bring to your appointment at a LawWorks clinic (PDF).

 Citizens Advice can offer practical advice on lots of issues.
-During the coronavirus crisis local services are not offering face-to-face appointments but many are offering help over phone or email.
 Their contact us allows you to search for your local Citizens Advice service, and provides details about their national helpline, and their chat and other services.
 Be aware that the national helpline is not free.
 Calls are charged at the same rate as calls to landlines.

 Community care issues?